olson-sean-k/plexus/README.md

 type E3 = Point3<R64>;

-// Construct a buffer of index and vertex data from a uv-sphere. let buffer: MeshBuffer<Flat3, Vertex> = UvSphere::new(16, 8)
+// Create a buffer of index and vertex data from a uv-sphere. let buffer: MeshBuffer<Flat3, Vertex> = UvSphere::new(16, 8)
     .polygons::<Position<E3>>()
     .map_vertices(|position| Vertex::new(position, Color4::white()))